Cheese Tower Building Guide: Layer-by-Layer Excellence - Cheese Wedding Cake Shop

 Start by placing wooden boards or plates on each tier to create stable platforms for your cheeses.

-Position your largest and heaviest cheese types at the bottom, ensuring they're centred and level.
+Position your most significant and heaviest cheese types at the bottom, ensuring they're centred and level.

 You'll need to maintain balance throughout the structure, so distribute the weight evenly across each layer as you build upward.